Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Conclusions

 \section{Conclusions}

-The topic of renewable energy communities (REC) is going to be of large relevance to the modern energy systems, since self-production and self-consumption at a local scale reduces the problem of grid congestion on the large scale.
-Despite RECs are expected to be groups composed by small numbers of members, the problems that they are required to face and solve are quite sophisticated.
-In this paper we consider a REC composed of two specific kind of members, namely an household and a biogas producer.
-Moreover, we consider an incentive scheme for self-consumption, which replicates the one adopted in Italy.
-As we has shown, the economic benefit accruing to the members of a REC depend on their joint decision about the size of their plants and the decision on the percentage to be applied to share the incentive on the energy self-consumed within the community.
-The two decisions interact, and finding a jointly optimal solution is of course of key importance to guarantee that the member agree to enter and remain within the community.
-By developing a leader-follower game, where the leader decide the division of the incentive and the followers decide the new power installation, we solve the problem.
+The topic of renewable energy communities (REC) is expected to become of great relevance for the modern energy systems, since both self-production and self-consumption at a local scale reduce the problem of grid congestion on the large scale.
+Despite RECs being expected to be groups composed by a small number of members, the problems that they are required to face and solve are quite sophisticated.

-As future research we can include the changes in photovoltaic energy production during the day and the night.
-To do so it is enough to consider a dynamic conversion factor $\alpha(s)$ such that $\alpha(s) y_h$ represent the photovoltaic energy.
-The energy produced using biogas is not as variable as the photovoltaic energy and our version of the model is accurate enough.

-Another difficult and interesting extension of this model is to analyze the optimal irreversible investment problem, meaning that we are not anymore in a static framework but dynamic, where we can consider that the power demand follows some stochastic process.
+In this paper we consider a REC composed of two specific types of members, namely a representative household and a biogas producer, which can be considered a typical configuration both in countryside villages as well as in urban peripheries.
+Moreover, we consider an advanced incentive model, namely the so-called "virtual framework" (adopted in Italy, with other countries being expected to follow its example), which introduces advantages, such as sustaining self-consumption and reducing energy poverty.

+As we have shown, the viability of the REC, as well as the economic benefit accruing to its members, depends on the joint decision about the plants capacities and on the rule adopted to share the incentive among the members of the community.

+A key finding of this analysis is that a centralized sharing rule is generally required for the two members, as splitting the incentive between them constitutes a zero-sum game, making a competitive equilibrium unattainable.
+In this study, the sharing rule is determined by a coordinator who ensures a balanced distribution of additional gains through a Nash bargaining function.
+Allowing the members to independently establish the sharing rule may undermine the viability and efficiency of the community, or even prevent its formation altogether.

+Another important result is that the necessity of the incentive varies, depending on factors such as investment costs, the interest rate and the volatility of the stochastic variables influencing the members' profits.
+Its presence may be essential for one or both members, or entirely redundant.
+From a policy perspective, these findings underscore the need for a carefully designed incentive framework that aligns financial support with actual economic necessity.
+Over-subsidization may lead to inefficient allocation of public funds and encourage speculative investments that do not contribute to long-term sustainability.
+Conversely, insufficient incentives could prevent the emergence of RECs, particularly in cases where investment in technologies such as biogas-to-power is only viable with financial support.
+This study identifies the conditions under which the incentive serves as a genuine social benefit, rather than as a mere speculative opportunity.